Lawyer consulting to client before sign business contract in the office

-Deportation can have an immediate and traumatic impact on immigrants and their families.
+Removal, often referred to as deportation, can have an immediate and traumatic impact on immigrants and their families.
 If you are detained, you may not be able to support your family financially.
 If you are deported, you will not be with them at all.
 Just the threat of deportation can change your life dramatically.
 Even when you have a green card, one act can result in deportation proceedings and possibly detention.
 The right defense can make a tremendous difference in your case.
 At The Law Office of Cheryl R. David, we are nationally recognized and known throughout New York for our zealous representation in all types of immigration cases.
-For a consultation with an experienced New York City Immigration Attorney, contact The Law Office of Cheryl R. David.
+For a consultation with an experienced New York City immigration waivers lawyer, contact The Law Office of Cheryl R. David.

 If you are detained or in removal proceedings, we can help.
 We regularly and successfully defend immigrants who are here illegally or with a temporary visa or green card against deportation actions involving: